berzerk0/BEWGor/README.md

  * The password holder’s nationality

 Due to Social Media use and the strength of modern day Open-Source Intelligence (OSINT), this information is *NOT HARD TO COME BY.*
- Therefore, making it it your password is *NOT SECURE.*
+ Therefore, including it in your password is *NOT SECURE.*

  __BEWGor asks for information about a person, and those they associate with, and generates potential passwords based on that data.__